-With approximately 4,400 students living in campus residence halls, the University of Oregon continually strives to develop shared responsibility for safety in its student population.
+The University of Oregon strives to develop shared responsibility for safety in its student population.
 Residence hall staff members work with the University of Oregon Police Department (UOPD) and residents to identify and resolve security problems.
 Students are given specific instructions to keep room doors locked at all times, to avoid lending keys or propping open doors, and to report strange or unusual behavior and unexpected, unknown visitors to UOPD.